yaroslavgribov/console-clock/README.md

 # Console clock
-🕒 Digital clock shown in console
+🕒 open console to see the result